-The dry-well housing (Fig. 21 A & B) consists of filament-wound glass tubing with a resin-rich outer surface, this outer surface serves as the barrier against oil permeation through the tubing wall.

-The current limiting fuse that these fuse-holders are designed to accept will not function properly if exposed to transformer oil; the interior of the fuse holder must remain oil tight.
+The dry-well housing (Fig. 22A & 22B) consists of filament-wound glass tubing with a resin-rich outer surface.
+This outer surface serves as the barrier against oil permeation through the tubing wall.
+The current limiting fuse that these fuse-holders are designed to accept will not function properly if exposed to transformer oil, which is why the interior of the fuse holder must remain oil tight.

-Non-Loadbreak Dry-Well Canister Fuse replacement instruction (Fig. 21 B):
+Non-Loadbreak Dry-Well Canister Fuse Replacement Instructions (Fig. 22B)

-- 1. De-energize transformer from a remote upstream source - 2.
-Disassemble by loosening 4 set screws - 3.
-Attach a hot stick to the fuse holder eye and pull out - 4.
-Draw fuse holder out - 5.
-Replace the fuse and reinsert the fuse with the fuse holder - 6.
-Assemble by tightening 4 set screws
+- 1. De-energize transformer from a remote upstream source. - 2.
+Disassemble by loosening the four sets of screws. - 3.
+Attach a hotstick to the fuse holder eye and pull out. - 4.
+Draw fuse holder out. - 5.
+Replace the fuse and reinsert the new fuse in the fuse holder. - 6.
+Assemble by tightening the four sets of screws.

-Loadbreak Dry-Well Canister Fuse replacement instruction (Fig. 21 B):
+Loadbreak Dry-Well Canister Fuse Replacement Instructions (Fig. 22B)

-- 1. Disassemble by loosening 4 set screws - 2.
-Attach a hot stick to the fuse holder eye - 3.
-Draw fuse holder out rapidly to interrupt load "Load Break" - 4.
-Replace the fuse and insert it rapidly "Load Make" - 5.
-Assemble by tightening 4 set screws.
+- 1. Disassemble by loosening the four sets of screws. - 2.
+Attach a hotstick to the fuse holder eye. - 3.
+Quickly draw fuse holder out to interrupt load "Load Break". - 4.
+Replace the fuse and quickly reinsert the new fuse in the fuse holder "Load Make". - 5.
+Assemble by tightening the four sets of screws.